Community Building & Outreach, #MoveTheDial

 Khadija Waseem is a national youth advocate and a third year student at Rotman Commerce, University of Toronto.
 She is currently working on Community Building & Outreach at #MoveTheDial, a movement working to empower women in technology.

 Khadija is a Daughter of the Vote with Equal Voice, a social not for profit organization empowering women in leadership, policy and politics.
 As a Daughter of the Vote she works to empower youth nationally with researched toolkits, and recommendations on national policies.
 She is a head research coordinator at the Rotman School of Management spearheading research used to write new and updated textbook materials.

-Khadija is an at-risk youth counsellor, and founder of various youth social services programs across Toronto working to provide social supports to low-income and marginalised youth.
-She is a champion of many social justice causes particularly the empowerment of minorities, at-risk/marginalized youth, and women.
+Khadija is an at-risk youth counsellor, and founder of various youth social services programs across Toronto working to provide social supports to low-income and marginalized youth.
+She is a champion of many social justice causes, particularly the empowerment of minorities, at-risk/marginalized youth, and women.

-She is a former youth delegate to the United Nations, a Girls(20) future board member, and a 50 Canadian youth for Canada150 with Global Vision.
+She is formerly part of the Prime Ministers Office’s policy team, a youth delegate to the United Nations, a G(irls)20 future board member, and a 50 Canadian youth for Canada150 with Global Vision.
 With her unique hyphenated perspective Khadija has been profiled by the Globe and Mail, Toronto Star and CBC for various youth issues.
-She is going to be spending the summer working at the Prime Ministers Office focusing on youth issues, and perspectives.